shoelick/shoelick.github.io/_texts/kvm.md

 So I says to Linux, “You get one box.”
 And it says, “ok”.

+My solution is to run an Arch Linux host system, and run virtualized instances of pfSense, Home Assistant, and Windows, each capable of near native-level security and performance.

 ## AUDIENCE

 I assume the reader has at least a moderate level of experience with Linux, and is familiar with basic operations on Arch Linux, such as package installation, distro conventions, and other common tasks.
 Additionally, I assume the reader knows which commands are appropriate to run as root.